hmrc/income-tax-mtd-changelog/README.md

 #### Updated mtd-identifier-lookup mapping

-All versions and endpoints have the following bug fix.
+All API versions and endpoints have the following bug fix.

 ##### Fixed